Love Hearts: Description

-Messages

-There are many different messages which can be found on the front of the sweet, most of which are love-related.
+There are several messages which can be found on the front of the sweet, most of which are love-related, such as "Be Mine", "Love You" and "I Surrender".
 The message is written in capitals in a sans serif font of varying size.
 The font is scaled and sometimes stretched out of proportion to fit the available space.

-Examples

-There are many messages (it is uncommon to find more than 3 repeats in a packet of 20).
-Any of these messages could include:

-The messages have been updated throughout the years to keep up with modren audiences.
-For example:
+Most messages are written in simple horizontal, centrally aligned lines.
+There are some exceptions to this rule, including the phrase "I Surrender", where the word surrender has been written in an arc around the lower inside edge of the heart outline.